szymon6927/ocetesto/readme.md

 After cloning I propose to set directory structure like bellow
 ![Example directory strucutre](/img/structure.JPG)

-So just create `externals` directory copy your .exe program and directory with tests to previously created `externals` directory
+So just create `externals` directory, copy your .exe program and tests to `externals` directory

 With strucutre like this one usage is:
 ```
-python ocetesto.py -tests externals/tests/ -bin externals/main.exe
+python ocetesto.py --tests externals/tests/ --bin externals/main.exe
 ```

 Generally:
-* -tests path to directory with tests
+* --tests path to directory with tests
-* -bin path to executable program
+* --bin path to executable program

 ### Prerequisites